 The Arkansas Academic Challenge Lottery Scholarship program provides annual grants to students who meet specified criteria related to academic performance in high school, and coursework completed in high school.
-These grants amount to between \$2,000 and \$5,000, depending upon the student's year in school.
+These grants amount to between \$2,000 and \$5,000 per year, depending upon the student's year in school.
 Applications are available online at www.adhe.edu and must be submitted by June 1.
 Students receiving funds through this program must maintain specified credit hour and grade point average requirements to retain their eligibility.

-The Governor's Scholarship program is a competitive merit-based program, which offers 75 scholarships each year to academically superior high school graduates.
+The Governor's Scholarship program is a competitive merit-based program, which offers 75 scholarships (1 per county) each year to academically superior high school graduates.
 This scholarship provides a \$4,000 annual award.
 To compete for this scholarship program, students must have a cumulative high school grade point average of at least 3.5 or a composite ACT score of at least 27.

 Students selected as National Merit Finalists or students with a composite ACT score of 32 or higher or an SAT of 1410 or higher may be eligible for the Governor's Distinguished Scholarship.
-For prospective Lyon students applying for funds for the 2008-09 academic year and thereafter, this scholarship provides an annual stipend in the amount of \$10,000.
+For prospective Lyon students applying for funds for the 2014-15 academic year, this scholarship currently provides an annual stipend in the amount of \$10,000.
 The deadline for both of these programs is February 1 of each year.